Compton Lock

 Time: 50 minutes

-Refreshments: A picnic by the lock, The Bridge Pub in Shawford or Platform One Coffee House and Gelato
+Refreshments: The Bridge Pub in Shawford with riverside garden or Platform One Coffee House and Gelato at Shawford station.

 The Route

-2. It is about a ten minute walk to Compton Lock.
+It is about a ten minute walk to Compton Lock.
+The path is flat, but is eroded and uneven in places.
 The disused lock forms a perfect swimming pool.
-There are steps down to the water, but be warned that this is deep water with a strong current and is only suitable for strong swimmers, not paddlers.
+There are steps down to the water, but be warned that this is deep water in parts with a strong current and is only suitable for strong swimmers, not young paddlers.
 Competent swimmers can lie on their backs, float on the current and exit the water further down.
 There is a grassy area perfect for drying off and picnicking.
 The whole area can get busy during hot weather, so avoid peak times if you want a peaceful walk!

 Did you know?